Inua Ellams: The Half God of Rainfall

 In April 2019, his new play, The Half God of Rainfall, was presented at the Birmingham Repertory Theatre, in advance of its run at London's Kiln Theatre, as well as its publication as a book.

 Three Sisters

-In December 2019–February 2020, a reworking by Ellams of Chekhov's play Three Sisters was performed at the Royal National Theatre, London.
+In December 2019–February 2020, a reworking by Ellams of Anton Chekhov's play Three Sisters was performed at the Royal National Theatre, London.
 The play restaged the story in the 1960s in the midst of the Biafran war in Nigeria.

 Television

 Doctor Who

 In January 2025, it was announced that Ellams had joined the writing team of the fifteenth series of Doctor Who.
-Ellams is the first black man to have written for the television series, and the fourth black writer overall (after Malorie Blackman, Charlene James and Sharma Angel Walfall).
+Ellams is the first black man to have written for the BBC's science-fiction television series, and the fourth black writer overall (after Malorie Blackman, Charlene James and Sharma Angel Walfall).

 Ellams wrote the episode The Story & the Engine, set in contemporary Lagos, Nigeria, which was broadcast on 10 May 2025.